-You are expected to attend all classes, and to be prepared to participate in the day's activities and discussions.
-You will be asked to sign in at the beginning of each class.
-If you must miss a class, it is still your responsibility to submit any assignments that are due that day on that day.
-(See policy on late assignments, below).
-You will also need to arrange to get notes and handouts.
-The attendance grade will be reduced by 4 points for an unexcused absence, 2 points with a valid excuse (doctor's note, note from other professor or from Student Services).
+Please plan to attend all classes, and to come prepared to participate in the day's activities and discussions.
+(Warning: It is very easy to fall behind in this course!)
+You will be asked to sign in at the beginning of each class meeting.
+If you must miss a class, please arrange to submit any assignments that are due that day.
+(Do not wait until the next class meeting-see policy on late assignments, below).
+You will also need to arrange to get notes and handouts-I can help with this if you let me know in advance of an absence.
+The attendance grade will begin at 100% and be reduced by 4 points for an unexcused absence or 2 points with a valid excuse such as a doctor's note, a note from another professor or from Student Services).
 If special circumstances arise that will cause you to miss more than one class, you should contact the Learning Services Office.